Little High Neighborhood Association

 East Market Street where it intersects with 10th and 11th streets

-Filed Under: Little High neighborhood news, Photos, sustainability
+Filed Under: conservation and sustainability, Little High neighborhood news, Photos

 Worm Composting!